[?] Subscribe To This Site

 Home Tips - The A/C

-Home care tips, air conditioner filters Down here, because of the weather, we have our air conditioners running pretty much full-time from April - November.
+Down here, because of the warm and humid weather, we have our air conditioners running pretty much full-time from April - November.

 Not only do you want to control the heat, but also the humidity.
 Mildew and molds grow very quickly here.
 Metal rusts quickly, so I wouldn't buy things like metal shower curtain bars or shower caddies.